A creative experiment in rapid prototyping, learning out loud, and seeing what’s possible Vibe Coding within Claude

 The Idea

+I want to move to Ireland.
 How many people have the right to a second passport and don’t know it?
 Countries like Ireland, Italy, and Poland offer citizenship by descent through parents or grandparents.
 Some go back even further, but the rules are scattered across dozens of government websites.
 I wanted one tool that asks a few simple questions and tells you where you might qualify.

 What It Does